 Residents in Paston, Werrington and other parts of Peterborough have had to endure unauthorised encampments on public land and open spaces for many years.
 Rubbish, industrial waste and even human waste has been left behind, costing many thousands of pounds to clear up.
 Does my right hon.
 Friend agree that that is unacceptable and will she bring forward legislation to deal with it as soon as possible?

 I think my hon.
-Friend knows my views on this subject matter quite well, having campaigned with him.
+Friend knows my views on this subject matter quite well, my having campaigned with him.
 I absolutely agree with him: it is thoroughly unacceptable.
 He will have to wait until the autumn session of Parliament, but we will be bringing forward legislation covering that very issue.